-- The IB Diploma Programme (IBDP) - IB Diploma courses in conjunction with the American High School Diploma Program - The American High School Diploma Program in conjunction with Advanced Placement courses
+- The IB Diploma Programme (IBDP)

+- IB Diploma courses in conjunction with the American High School Diploma Program

+- The American High School Diploma Program

 Students successfully completing the IBDP will also achieve the American High School Diploma, which is accredited by the Middle States Association of Colleges and Schools (MSA).
 In effect, students may achieve a High School Diploma plus either the IB Diploma or IB Course certificates.